-- (1) A policy that develops cash value shall provide for a loan provision. - (2) The policy shall contain the conditions of a loan, including: - (a) A statement shall be included that the policy shall be the sole security of the loan. - (b) The loan value shall be at least equal to 75% of the cash value, plus the cash value of any dividend additions.
-Alternatively, the company may adjust the policy loan value at the end of the policy year by either (1) reducing it by no more than three months current expense and current cost of insurance charges or (2) projecting it at the guaranteed crediting rate from the date of the loan to the following policy anniversary assuming no premiums and no withdrawals and then discounting back at the loan interest rate.
-The owner has the option to take less than the loan value, subject to a reasonable company minimum loan requirement. - (c) The policy shall describe the loan interest rate.
+- (iii) deducting interest in advance to the end of the current policy year. - (c) The owner has the option to take less than the loan value, subject to a reasonable company minimum loan requirement. - (d) The policy shall describe the loan interest rate.
 The loan interest rate, including any added administrative fees associated with the loan, shall be at a maximum fixed annual rate of 8% in arrears or a variable rate determined in accordance with the NAIC Model Policy Loan Interest Rate Bill, model #590.
-The company may not charge any additional fees or expenses for the loan. - (d) The policy may provide that if interest on any indebtedness is not paid when due it shall be added to the existing indebtedness and shall bear interest at a rate no greater than the loan rate. - (e) The policy may provide that existing indebtedness, including any due and accrued interest, may be deducted from the loan value or the proceeds of the loan.
-The policy may also provide that interest will be collected in advance to the end of the current policy year. - (f) The policy shall permit repayment of the loan and describe any conditions related thereto. - (g) The policy shall describe the effect of outstanding loans on the death benefit and cash value. - (h) The policy may provide that if and when the total indebtedness including interest due and accrued equals or exceeds the cash value of the policy plus the cash value of any dividend additions then the policy shall terminate, but not until at least 30 days' advance notice of termination shall have been mailed to the owner and any assignee of record.
+The company may not charge any additional fees or expenses for the loan. - (e) The policy may provide that if interest on any indebtedness is not paid when due it shall be added to the existing indebtedness and shall bear interest at a rate no greater than the loan rate. - (f) The policy shall permit repayment of the loan and describe any conditions related thereto. - (g) The policy shall describe the effect of outstanding loans on the death benefit and cash value. - (h) The policy may provide that if and when the total indebtedness including interest due and accrued equals or exceeds the cash value of the policy plus the cash value of any dividend additions then the policy shall terminate, but not until at least 30 days' advance notice of termination shall have been mailed to the owner and any assignee of record.
 Upon termination any dividend accumulations shall be paid to the owner. - (3) The policy must state how a payment not designated as a premium or loan repayment will be treated if a loan is outstanding.
-Payments may be automatically applied as loan payments unless specified as premium payments.

-(4) The policy shall state how loaned amounts are allocated to the separate account and any general account.
+Payments may be automatically applied as loan payments unless specified as premium payments. - (4) The policy shall state how loaned amounts are allocated to the separate account and any general account.
 Loaned amounts shall be transferred from the separate account and general account to the general account on the basis of the allocations and shall earn interest at a rate no less than the guaranteed rate applied to any general account.
 Repayments shall be returned to the separate account and general account on the basis of allocations specified in the policy.
 That provision shall not preclude a repayment allocation that is the same as the loan amount allocation.